Docker Compose

 Once the new images have been pulled onto your local machine you can restart the server via docker compose:

-docker compose start
+docker compose up --wait

 Things like database migrations are automatically run when using the provided compose file.